hhoke/blog/digest_interpretations_of_probability.md

 - you and your friend pick a number at random out of the interval [1,0].
 If they are on the same side of 0.5, you win
 - you and your friend pick either 1 or 0.
 If they are the same number, you win.

-What is happening in the case where we flip a coin is that uncertainty arises out of the bifurcation in the chaotic system of a coin falling on the ground.
+What is happening in the case where we flip a coin is that uncertainty arises out of the attractor dynamics in the chaotic system of a coin falling on the ground.
 This coin has an unstable fixed point (the side), and two stable fixed points (either face).
 The sensitivity to initial conditions is what creates the uncertainty here.